 These are extraordinary times in our nation and world and the COVID-19 pandemic has touched all aspects of our life and work.
 There is much concern, fear, and uncertainty in the midst of this and ABFM is working hard to assess our processes, requirements, and accommodations needed related to your initial board certification and to communicate them to you as quickly as we can.
 Please find a summary of these, to date:

 What happens to my initial certification examination?

 We had every intention, and desire, to offer your initial certification examination before graduation.
-With the progression of the pandemic, that is simply not possible this year.
-The Prometric test centers have closed for 30 days beginning March 17, 2020 and may well need to extend those dates.
-There are a variety of reasons that the examination cannot be offered outside of the secure test center—as you do with your ITE.
+With the progression of the pandemic, it was simply not possible this year.
+Prometric test centers initially closed for 30 days beginning March 17, 2020 and extended the closure through early June.
+There were a variety of reasons that the examination could not be offered outside of the secure test center—as you do with your ITE.
 These include the unique ways that the exam is delivered (random question delivery, delivery of different forms, etc.), the timing of sections, the security of items, the number of responses needed for scoring, the fact that many other non-resident family physicians take the exam in April.
-There is no capacity in any sector to stand up a new delivery platform that could be used this spring in the midst of everything else that is happening.
-Instead, we are focusing our energy on trying to get thousands of exam seats for July/August, if possible, so we can still offer two exam delivery periods in 2020, if the pandemic evolution allows.
+Unfortunately, there was no capacity in any sector to stand up a new delivery platform that could have been used this spring in the midst of everything else that was happening.
+In light of this, we secured thousands of exam seats in July/August and were able to offer an alternative exam window after the April administration was cancelled.